Armstrong Whitworth Whitley Mark V

 Like the Rochester built Short Stirling, the Whitley was one of the mainstays of Bomber

-From the same aircraft (s/n 1468) came the propeller blades to be refurbished.
-These blades were responsible for giving the aircraft a top speed of 227mph at a height of17,600ft.
-Once complete both the seats and blades will be returned to the owner to form what will eventually become a tribute to this long forgotten aircraft.
+Two WW2 pilot seats from an Armstrong Whitworth Whitley Mark V have been restored for a private collector.
+A set of six propeller blades and the turret from the same aircraft (s/n 1468) have also been refurbished.
+Once complete both the seats, blades and turret will be returned to the owner to form what will eventually become a tribute to this long forgotten aircraft.